-Staff collaborate with children to create the rules and the codes of behaviour, for example, to agree the rules about tidying up and ensure that all children understand rules apply to everyone.
+Staff encourage children to follow the routines we have in place, for example, waiting our turn to wash our hands before sitting down at mealtimes.

 Staff use visuals to support this and make sure this is embedded in the daily routine.

-Individual liberty: freedom for all as part of the focus on self-confidence & self-awareness and people & communities as cited in Personal Social and Emotional development and Understanding the World: • Children should develop a positive sense of themselves.
+3. Individual liberty: freedom for all as part of the focus on self-confidence & self-awareness and people & communities as cited in Personal Social and Emotional development and Understanding the World: Children should develop a positive sense of themselves.

-What our Pre-School does to promote this?
+What do we do to promote this?

-Staff provide opportunities for children to develop their self-knowledge, self-esteem and increase their confidence in their own abilities, for example through allowing children to take risks on an obstacle course, mixing colours, talking about their experiences, and learning. •
+Staff provide opportunities for children to develop their self-knowledge, self-esteem and increase their confidence in their own abilities, for example through allowing children to take risks on an obstacle course, mixing colours, talking about their experiences, and learning.

-Staff encourage a range of experiences that allow children to explore the language of feelings and responsibility, reflect on their differences and understand we are free to have different opinions, for example in a small group discuss what they feel about transferring into Reception Class.
+Staff encourage a range of experiences that allow children to explore the language of feelings and responsibility, reflect on their differences and understand we are free to have different opinions.

-Mutual respect and tolerance: Treat others as you want to be treated.
-As part of the focus on people & communities, managing feelings & behaviour and making relationships as cited in Personal Social and Emotional development and Understanding the World:
+4. Mutual respect and tolerance: Treat others as you want to be treated.
+As part of the focus on people & communities, managing feelings & behaviour and making relationships as cited in Personal Social and Emotional development and Understanding the World.

-What our Pre-School does to promote this?
+What do we do to promote this?

-Managers and leaders have created an ethos of inclusivity and tolerance where views, faiths, cultures and races are valued, and children are engaged with the wider community.
-Our Pre-School involves themselves in the wider community and invites individuals to come in and talk to the children about our community.
+Managers and leaders have created an ethos of inclusivity and tolerance where views, faiths, cultures, and races are valued, and children are engaged with the wider community.
 Children acquire a tolerance and appreciation of and respect for their own and other cultures; know about similarities and differences between themselves and others and among families, faiths, communities, cultures and traditions and share and discuss practices, celebrations and experiences.

-Staff encourages and explains the importance of tolerant behaviours such as sharing and respecting other's opinions. •
+Staff encourages and explains the importance of tolerant behaviours such as sharing and respecting other's opinions.